igneus/epiphany-proclamation-chant-generator/README.md

 run `$ bundle exec gly preview epiphany_proclamation.gly` It will produce file `epiphany_proclamation.pdf`.

+(For the default year range all these steps can be executed by `bundle exec rake`)

 ## Credits

 Czech Epiphany proclamation text was first set to the tune given in the